Pet Doors for Sliding Glass Doors

 Q: Do the Patio Pacific panels require tools for installation?

-A: No, Patio Pacific panels don't require tools for installation.
-If you ordered a panel in the “R” height range or an even taller custom unit, it will be shipped in two pieces because it is so tall.
-The sectionals do need to be assembled with 4 hex screws and a hex wrench, all of which are provided.
+A: Patio Pacific panels under 80 ¼” do not require tools, however everything above this height generally will require some tools for installation.
+What we call a sectional panel will be shipped in two pieces because it is so tall.
+Breaking the panel down saves the customers on shipping costs, because we are able to ship in a smaller package.
+The sectionals will need to be assembled with 4 hex screws and a hex wrench, all of which are provided.

 Q: What is the absolute minimum and absolute maximum custom heights for Patio Pacific Panels, including all flap sizes?

 A: The absolute minimum and absolute maximum sizes are as follows: